gwinch97/ChaosStarBench/socialNetwork/README.md

 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml kubectl patch deploy metrics-server -n kube-system --type='json' -p='[{"op": "add", "path": "/spec/template/spec/containers/0/args/-", "value": "--kubelet-insecure-tls=true"}]'
 ```

+### Error: 'Too many open files'

+This is related to the docker engine not being able to open as many files as are required to run the deployment.
+To fix this error, increase the `ulimit -n` and `ulimit -Hn` on your machine.
+The way to change the `ulimit` may be different depending on your Linux distribution.

 ## Development Status